 As you go about your day, you’ll go between many different kinds of noise environments - a trip to the shopping centre, an afternoon at the library or maybe a fancy dinner with friends - and that means your hearing aid does too.
-But as anyone who has a hearing aid knows, it takes a bit of time to get used to hearing again.
+However, as anyone who has a hearing aid knows, it takes time to get used to hearing again.

 It can take a while until the world of sound feels totally natural again.
-So here are some ways you can make things easier as you get to know your new hearing aid and get back out there.
+So here are some ways you can make things easier when using a hearing aid for the first time:

 It sounds obvious, but many people who start out with a hearing aid find the experience overwhelming.
 Over time, you may have subconsciously adjusted to poorer hearing, which means the sudden improvement in sound volume and clarity can feel like an onslaught.

-But don’t be disheartened – your brain will instantly begin the process of re-learning, including the ability to identify where sounds are coming from and separating important ones from background noise.
-To ease the process, start with quieter environments, like your home and increase the time you use your hearing aid every day.
+Don’t be disheartened, though, your brain will instantly begin the process of re-learning, including the ability to identify where sounds are coming from and separating important ones from background noise.
+To ease the process, start with quieter environments, like your home, and increase the time you use your hearing aid every day.

 With a new hearing aid, keeping up with conversation can be tough to start, especially if it’s been a while since you’ve heard clearly.
 Many people find even their own voice can sound strange in isolation – let alone in a larger group.